 - Fake ticket sales – involve scammers offering fake or non-existent tickets to events, often at a discounted price.

 - Phishing scams – attempts to steal personal information such as passwords or credit card numbers by posing as a trustworthy entity in electronic communication.

 - Identity theft – occurs when scammers use stolen personal information to commit fraud, such as purchasing tickets with someone else’s credit card.

 To avoid falling victim to these scams, buyers and sellers must be vigilant and take necessary precautions before engaging in transactions.
-It’s important to research the seller or buyer before making a transaction, verify the authenticity of the tickets, and never send money through unsecured channels.
+It’s important to research the seller or buyer before making a transaction, verify the authenticity of the tickets, and only send money through secured channels.